matoruru/polybar-adapta-theme/README.md

 ### Workspace display

-This is a normal feature in some normal status bars.
-But in Polybar it is not true!
-You can get status of workspace from this feature.
+This is a normal feature in other normal status bars, but in Polybar it's not true.
+You can see the status of your workspaces with this feature.
 Try it!

-This feature is like the images and the table below.
+This feature looks like:

 ![workspaces](https://raw.githubusercontent.com/matoruru/imgs/master/polybar-adapta-theme/workspaces.png)